legendarycode3/mastering-html-css-course-exercises/README.md

 class attribute, allowing developers to apply consistent styles across multiple elements on a webpage.  </br>

 5. ID Selector **"#id"**: Selects a single element with a unique ID attribute, like, #firstname { } <br/>
+The CSS ID selector (#) is used to select and style a single, unique HTML element

 6. Universal Selector **"*"**: Selects all element  <br/>